avilabon/MDEF_Albert/docs/term2/T2-02-DesigningStateClimateEmergency.md

 ## Intro day

 A day of overstimulation with many images and concepts.
-Fortunately, in the end we saved eco-anxiety with some green shoots and hopeful initiatives and conpcepts.
+Fortunately, in the end we saved eco-anxiety with some green shoots and hopeful initiatives and concepts.

 ## Intervention: Invite people to take climate action